Mary James Gill: Early life and education

 She was born on 28 August 1985.

 She earned the degrees of Bachelor of Arts (Hons) with Roll of Honour in 2004 from Lahore College for Women University.
 In 2007, she received a degree of Bachelor of Laws.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.